 Being the world’s largest coffee consumer, last November, the EU proposed a new regulation to limit the imports to deforestation-free coffee only.
 However, this means that multinational companies (MNCs) in the coffee sector will have to step up their supply chain traceability to comply with this upcoming law.

 On the other hand, it’s important to bear in mind the negative impact that anti-deforestation rules may have on the livelihoods of the 25 million smallholder farmers producing 80% of global coffee.

-Unfortunately, renowned brands like Starbucks and Nestle recently stained their coffee supply chain’s reputation with child labour.
-A recent investigation found children as young as 8 working on Guatemalan farms growing beans for the coffee giants.
+Unfortunately, renowned brands like Starbucks and Nestle recently stained their reputation with products produced using child labour.
+A recent investigation found children as young as 8 working on Guatemalan farms growing beans for these coffee giants.